Mycoplasma bovis testing and surveillance

 The Mycoplasma bovis ELISA test is designed to find antibodies to the bacteria in the animal’s blood.
 This means that, unlike the PCR, the ELISA is looking for the body’s immune response to an infecting organism, rather than looking for the organism itself.
 The ELISA can give information at the herd level by looking at how a group of animals’ immune systems are reacting to a bug like Mycoplasma bovis, which helps us determine if it is present in the herd.
 The ELISA test for Mycoplasma bovis is not as useful in the individual animal or in small groups of animals.

-Because there can be antibody cross-reactions with other bacteria normally found in New Zealand, and because the test is not perfect, the results from a herd ELISA can be very difficult to interpret.
 This test is not available for commercial use in New Zealand at this time but MPI is using it as part of our testing regime.

 Testing your animals yourself